Sarvandani/Deep_learning_classification_tumor_detection/README.md

 The data can be downloaded from the following link: https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection?datasetId=165566&sortBy=voteCount

-DISCLAIMER: I don't warrant this code in any way whatsoever.
+`DISCLAIMER`: I don't warrant this code in any way whatsoever.
 This code is provided "as-is" to be used at your own risk.